longtingwu/longtingwu.github.io/_pages/talks.md

 ---

 The following is a list of talks which I have given in seminars, workshops and conferences.
+- 04.08.2022.
+International Workshop on Mathematics and Its Applications, Chungnam National University.

 - 07.06.2022.
 Symplectic Geometry and Mathematical Physics (online), Peking University.